opentok/opentok-react-native/README.md

     target '<YourProjectName>' do

       # Pods for <YourProject>
-        pod 'OTXCFramework', '2.27.0'
+        pod 'VonageVideoSDK', '2.27.0'
     end

 ```

 3. Now run, `pod install`

-4. After installing the OpenTok iOS SDK, change into your root directory of your project.
+4. After installing the Vonage Video iOS SDK, change into your root directory of your project.

-**For React Native < 0.60**, now run `react-native link opentok-react-native`.
+**For React Native < 0.60**, now run `react-native link vonage/client-sdk-video-react-native`.

 5. Open `<YourProjectName>.xcworkspace` contents in XCode.
 This file can be found in the `ios` folder of your React Native project.